BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Imposing Presence** `PASSIVE`

-Whilst mounted on the Royal War Mumak, the first time each turn an enemy model declares a Heroic move within 12", roll a D6.
+Whilst mounted on the Royal War Mumak, the first time each turn an enemy model declares a [Heroic move][Heroic Move] within 12", roll a D6.
 On a 4+, the action is cancelled and the Might point is lost.
 Measure the 12" range from the base of the Mumak.

 - **High King of the South** `PASSIVE`

-The Mumak War Leader's Stand Fast is 12", and his warband may deploy within 12" of him rather than 6", and may be deployed outside of the Howdah.
+The Mumak War [Leader]'s Stand Fast is 12", and his warband may deploy within 12" of him rather than 6", and may be deployed outside of the Howdah.
 Measure the 12" range from the base of the Mumak.

 </div>

 ---

 <div class="unitCard" markdown>

 ### SULADAN, THE SERPENT LORD [120 POINTS]